mysql-net/MySqlConnector/src/MySqlConnector.Authentication.Ed25519/docs/README.md

 ## How to Use

-Call either the following methods from your application startup code to enable the corresponding authentication plugin:
+Call either of the following methods from your application startup code to enable the corresponding authentication plugin:

 * `Ed25519AuthenticationPlugin.Install()`
 * `ParsecAuthenticationPlugin.Install()`